mmuratarat/mmuratarat.github.io/_pages/faq.md

 The posterior distribution is simply a $Beta(x+a, n-x+b)$ distribution.
 Effectively, our prior is just adding $a-1$ successes and $b-1$ failures to the dataset.

+Note that a mixture of conjugate priors is also conjugate.
+We can use a mixture of conjugate priors as a prior.
+For example, suppose we are modelling coin tosses, and we think the coin is either fair, or is biased towards heads.
+This cannot be represented by a Beta distribution.
+However, we can model it using a mixture of two Beta distributions.
+For example, we might use:

+$$
+p(\theta) = 0.5 Beta(\theta \mid 20, 20) + 0.5 Beta(\theta \mid 30, 10)
+$$

+If $\theta$ comes from the first distribution, the coin is fair, but if it comes from the second, it is biased towards heads.

 #### What is population mean and sample mean?

 A population is a collection of persons, objects or items of interest.
 Population mean is the average of the all the elements in the population.
 Suppose that whole population consists of $N$ observations: